No airports. No flights.

 The Norwegian Breakaway sails round-trip from Boston to Halifax and Bermuda April 18 through April 25, 2027.

-Seven nights, two countries, zero airports.
+Seven nights, two destinations, zero airports.

 Whether you're already booked, considering this sailing, or just curious about cruising to Bermuda from Boston, you're in the right place.